sranso/rhizomaticnetwork.art/README.md

+# todos

+- reach out to rebecca? mycorrhizal
+- nav bar
-reach out to rebecca? mycorrhizal home page links to random one? list of pages youve visited?
+  - have home page link to random one?
+  - have a list of pages you've visited so you can track your path.

 # Welcome to Remix!